 Searching for perfect solution fallacy: This is when a person assumes that because a solution does not meet all the problems, the solution should not be adopted at all.
 An example will be when people say that we should not use feminism to address women’s issues because it is faulty.
-For goodness sakes, feminism is not Christ!
+For goodness sake, feminism is not Christ!

 A good follower recently commented on my Instagram rant saying:

 “Until you settle for an objective definition of feminism, you feminists will continue to be at daggers drawn against one another.”

 “Feminism is a human-made idea, and it is somewhat dependent on human nature and thinking as a guide.
 Our nature is constantly changing, so is our thinking.
 For feminism to sufficiently support women as it intends, it needs to change, and things can’t change if we don’t question them or have arguments like these in our communities.
 I will rather go for a non-objective feminism.
 We created it, and its creation is still in progress.
 It is a journey rather than a destination.
 Just when we reach equality in one area, there will be another area to address.
 It is somewhat impossible to separate ourselves from something that needs to evolve and effect changes through us.
 So, I don’t expect feminism to be perfect.
 We are not drawing daggers at ourselves; we are just reevaluating the way we think of ourselves and so many people are uncomfortable changing their thinking, let alone their environments.
 I like the imperfect feminism because it gives room for continuous learning like this.”